anodyne/nova3/docs/developing/routes.md

 The simplest of routes is declared like this:

-<pre>Route::get('main/credits', 'Nova\Core\Controllers\Main@getCredits');</pre>
+<pre>Route::get('credits', 'Nova\Core\Controllers\Main@getCredits');</pre>

-The means that when someone hits `main/credits` on your site, Nova is going to call the class `Main` and the method `getCredits`.
+The means that when someone hits `credits` on your site, Nova is going to call the class `Main` and the method `getCredits`.
 That's it.
 What happens then depends on the `getCredits` method.

 Sometimes though, you'll want to post information back to your Nova site.
 For situations like that, you'll want to create a `POST` request, which is done like this:

-<pre>Route::post('main/contact', 'Nova\Core\Controllers\Main@postContact');</pre>
+<pre>Route::post('contact', 'Nova\Core\Controllers\Main@postContact');</pre>

 Like the first example, this is pretty simple and straightforward and means that when someone makes a `POST` request (like say, hitting the Submit button the contact page), the resource defined here will be called.
 This type of granularity allows developers to change specific pieces of Nova without touching others.
-For example, if you wanted to change what happens when the contact form is submitted, but not touch the display of the contact form, you could override just the `main/contact` request for posting information.
+For example, if you wanted to change what happens when the contact form is submitted, but not touch the display of the contact form, you could override just the `contact` request for posting information.

 Parameters in the URL can be pretty common and the routing system has a way of handling those as well: